patch105/TransferISDM/README.md

 [10.Validation_True_Intensity.R](https://github.com/patch105/AntarcticISDM/blob/main/10.Validation_True_Intensity.R): Compare the predicted and true log species intensity at the projection site.
 You can also compare the predicted and true log species intensity at the training site.

-## Plot the outputs of a scenario (just for a quick look at outputs)
+## Plot the data and predictions from a scenario (for reference when reviewing results)

-[0.Summarise_Plot_ALL_Jobs.R](https://github.com/patch105/AntarcticISDM/blob/main/0.Summarise_Plot_ALL_Jobs.R) calls the following scripts:

-[11.Plot_Validation_True_Intensity.R](https://github.com/patch105/AntarcticISDM/blob/main/11.Plot_Validation_True_Intensity.R): This creates and saves plots looking at the predictive performance of the integrated, PO, and PA models.

-[12.Plot_Model_Outputs.R](https://github.com/patch105/AntarcticISDM/blob/main/12.Plot_Model_Outputs.R): This creates and saves plots looking at the parameter estimates from each model.

-[12B.Plot_Data.R](https://github.com/patch105/AntarcticISDM/blob/main/12B.Plot_Data.R): This plots, for each replicate, the PO and PA data at the training site.
+[11a.Plot_Data.R](https://github.com/patch105/AntarcticISDM/blob/main/12B.Plot_Data.R): This plots, for each replicate, the PO and PA data at the training site overlaid on the true species log intensity.

-[12C.Plot_Predictions.R](https://github.com/patch105/AntarcticISDM/blob/main/12C.Plot_Predictions.R): This creates and saves plots of model predictions at both the projection and training sites.
+[11b.Plot_Predictions.R](https://github.com/patch105/AntarcticISDM/blob/main/12C.Plot_Predictions.R): This creates and saves plots of model predictions at both the projection and training sites per model per replicate.

 ## Simulation scenarios